ttungl/Coding-Interview-Challenge/README.md

 All of the questions are from leetcode, originally from [Yangshun Tay](https://github.com/yangshun/tech-interview-handbook).

 ### Updates
-01-18-2018: Loaded all files from local, continue to update every week.
+01-18-2018: Committed all files from local, continue to update every week.

 ---